c-w-m/miniconf/README.md

 # miniconf

-miniconf is a minimalist C++ configuration manager
+miniconf is a minimalist C++ configuration manager.

-This is a simple manager to read, store and serialize application settings of a C++ program.
+miniconf only contains one C++ header file.
+It reads, stores and serializes application settings of a C++ program.

 It is not meant to be fast, but it is designed to make C++ programs simpler and more flexible for prototyping, research, and development in general.

 Its main features are: